gulliversoft/ep3-bs/README.md

-#Bookingsystem1
+# Bookingsystem1

-The QR code payment extension implemented in this fork is explained in the video: https://youtu.be/7-IqSIubDHQ and in the webpage www.gulliversoft.com
+The QR code payment extension implemented in this fork is explained in the video: https://youtu.be/7-IqSIubDHQ and on the webpage www.gulliversoft.com

 Feel free to ask me how to integrate this solution in your club.

 # ep-3 Bookingsystem